noxvoortella/Dynamic-Product-Ecosystem/README.md

 7. Culture of Collaboration
    * Teams are empowered, feedback is open, and there's shared accountability for success.

-This framework builds a robust, data-informed, and collaborative process that will deliver value internally for your teams and externally for customers.
+This approach builds a robust, data-informed, and collaborative process that will deliver value internally for your teams and externally for customers.